daisyy125/ga-project-2-spelling/README.md

 ![](https://github.com/daisyy125/ga-project-2-spelling/blob/master/wireframes/spellingbusybee.png)

-- Upon pageload the search word input field and button (labeled 'BeeFind') is available for users.
+- Upon page load, the search word input field and button (labeled 'BeeFind') is available for users.
 - Type in a word and click on 'BeeFind' to define the word.
 - Definition will appear below the search field in a box.
 - This page is also responsive, therefore the function on mobile devices are the same as desktop.